sixhobbits/ritza/content/pitch4.md

 ### What is the business model and on what timelines?

-We believe in bootstrapping and long-term goals.
-We don't like the idea of venture capital funding, high growth for the sake of it, or giving up decision making control to investors.
-We prefer the strategies advocated by people such as DHH in [It Doesn't Have to be Crazy at Work](https://basecamp.com/books/calm), solo founders such as [Pieter Levels](https://levels.io/) known for Nomad List and and [AJ](https://twitter.com/ajlkn?lang=en) known for Carrd.
+I believe in bootstrapping and long-term goals.
+I don't like the idea of venture capital funding, high growth for the sake of it, or giving up decision making control to investors.
+I prefer the strategies advocated by people such as DHH in [It Doesn't Have to be Crazy at Work](https://basecamp.com/books/calm), solo founders such as [Pieter Levels](https://levels.io/) known for Nomad List and and [AJ](https://twitter.com/ajlkn?lang=en) known for Carrd.

 Ritza will launch very quietly in Q3 or Q4 2019, potentially with no employees.
 I will work on proving demand for the product for a maximum of 12 months, hiring or contracting copywriters, editors, programmers, and designers if and as demand increases.